hend07/NDI-AI-Assistant/README.md

 The document ingestion pipeline:

 * Reads the original NDI PDF.
-* Extracts document text using PyPDF.
+* Extracts document text using PyPDF (written to the Bronze layer).
-* Cleans extracted text.
+* Cleans extracted text and splits it into context-preserving chunks (written to the Silver layer).
-* Splits the document into context-preserving chunks.
 * Generates multilingual semantic embeddings.
-* Stores embeddings in ChromaDB.
+* Stores embeddings in ChromaDB, together with an indexing manifest (the Gold layer).
 * Preserves document metadata such as source and page information.
 * Uses stable identifiers for indexed chunks.

+Real-time governance/risk events validated by the asynchronous pipeline are embedded and upserted into this same collection, so the vector store reflects both the static NDI document and live event data.

 The vector database is persisted locally through ChromaDB's persistent storage mechanism.